Z-162576/Hardware-Projects/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 "*" Indicates that PCBs have been manufactured and are either undergoing assembly, firmware development, or testing Gerber and manufacturing files available upon request, all schematics are available in each project directory.
-DISCLAIMER!!!
-I AM NOT AN ENGINEER, yet :) , these designs are for reference only and are still prototypes.
+These designs are independent undergraduate hardware projects and are for reference only and are still prototypes, no device shown is claimed to be a medical device.
 As always, any and all feedback is welcome and appreciated, especially for inaccuracies or errors.